Obama officials urge approval of emergency border spending, acknowledge struggling

 In Washington, Sen. John McCain, R-Ariz., who has supported Obama’s stalled quest to remake the nation’s immigration laws, said he could not support the president’s spending request.

 "I cannot vote for a provision which will then just perpetuate an unacceptable humanitarian crisis that’s taking place on our southern border," McCain said on the Senate floor, where he was joined by fellow Arizonan Jeff Flake and Texas Republicans John Cornyn and Ted Cruz.
-They took take turns blaming Obama’s policies for causing the border situation, contending that his efforts to relax some deportations have contributed to rumors circulating in Central America that once here, migrant kids will be allowed to stay.

 Israel hits key Hamas targets in Gaza Strip